List of QI episodes

-QI (short for Quite Interesting) is a BBC comedy panel game television show that began in 2003.
-It was created by John Lloyd, and was hosted by Stephen Fry until the end of Series 13 [M] after which Sandi Toksvig took over, and features permanent panellist Alan Davies.
+QI (Quite Interesting) is a BBC comedy panel game television show that began in 2003.
+It was created by John Lloyd, and was hosted by Stephen Fry until the end of Series 13 [M] (13 years) after which Sandi Toksvig took over, and features permanent panellist Alan Davies.
 Each series covers topics that begin with a different letter of the alphabet; for example, the first series covered topics whose word began with "A".
 Thus it is referred to as "Series A" instead of "Series One".

-QI was given a full series after BBC executives responded well to a nonbroadcast pilot and the first episode, "Adam" premiered on BBC Two on 11 September 2003.
+QI was given a full series after BBC executives responded well to a nonbroadcast pilot and the first episode, "Adam", premiered on BBC Two on 11 September 2003.
 From the second to the fifth series, episodes aired each week on BBC Two; the second and subsequent episodes were shown first on BBC Four in the time-slot after the previous episode's BBC Two broadcast.
-When the sixth series of QI began in 2008, the show moved to BBC One and the broadcasting of episodes on BBC Four was replaced in favour of an extended repeat broadcast on BBC Two the following day, titled QI XL.
+When the sixth series of QI began in 2008, the show moved to BBC One and the broadcasting of episodes on BBC Four was replaced in favour of a 45-minute extended repeat broadcast on BBC Two the following day, titled QI XL.
 From the ninth series, QI returned to BBC Two on Friday at 10 pm with the XL edition on Saturdays.
 Lloyd acted as the producer for the first five series.
-Piers Fletcher became producer starting from Series F. On 20 February 2023, recording and filming for "Series U" has begun.
+Piers Fletcher became producer starting from Series F. New episodes for "Series U" began airing on 18 December 2023.

+For Series V of QI, the QI XL version aired before the standard QI on Tuesdays on BBC Two (starting from 22 October 2024).
+For the first half of the series, the standard edition aired on the following Sunday for the first 3 episodes, changing to the following Monday for the remaining 5.